Teen gets 4 years in slaying

 Evans originally was charged with intentional second-degree murder in Osayande’s death, which occurred on the night of Oct.
 14 or early Oct.
 15. The second-degree murder charge was amended to voluntary manslaughter during a preliminary hearing after prosecutors consulted with witnesses in the case.
 On Aug.
 28, as part of a plea agreement, Evans pleaded no contest to the reduced charge of involuntary manslaughter.

-Defense attorney Kris Savage asked District Judge Franklin Theis to sentence Evans to the four year and one month term and to make that sentence concurrent to a federal prison sentence Evans received earlier this year for possession of crack cocaine.
+Defense attorney Kris Lawless asked District Judge Franklin Theis to sentence Evans to the four year and one month term and to make that sentence concurrent to a federal prison sentence Evans received earlier this year for possession of crack cocaine.
 The federal sentence was for three years and 10 months in prison.

 Before being sentenced, Evans apologized to the victim’s mother, Maria Bustos.
 “I’d like to tell Vijay’s mother that I’m sorry for her loss.”
 Bustos looked at Evans as she answered him.